antonydenyer/antonydenyer.github.io/_posts/2020-08-24-kotlin-testcontainers-gcp-pubsub.markdown

 Using GCP PubSub is not that simple to get started with and is not that easy to test.

-All the code is available at (https://github.com/antonydenyer/test-google-cloud-pubsub)
+All the code is available over at [github](https://github.com/antonydenyer/test-google-cloud-pubsub)